albrtblzs/movie-app/README.md

 ## Future improvements

 In the future, more tests are needed for all the components to achieve full coverage.
-Furthermore, there is a need to modify the layout to get a better a UI/UX experience
+Furthermore, need to modify the layout to get a better UI/UX experience

 ## Getting Started